 As the modern offshore racing yacht rapidly becomes more sophisticated, and offshore racing itself becomes more challenging, hardware and sail handling systems are refined and developed to make yachts faster and easier to operate.
-Perhaps the most important development in the area of sail handling has been Quick Reefing.
+Perhaps the most important development in the area of sail handling has been Outck Reefind.

+Quick Reefing.
 Time was when the call to reef meant a sacrifice of speed, time and lots of crewmen on deck.
 Quick Reefing has changed all this.
-It is very fast, requires few hands and retains proper sail shape.
+It is very fast, requires few hands and rations proper sell change.

+and retains proper sail shape.